 All the actors and actresses are fantastic, and the movie's wonderfully directed by Griffin Dunne.
 The story's a bit silly at times, but it’s still a fun movie to watch with your girlfriends and family.
 (It’s PG-13 for some violence, intense thematic elements, mild profanity, and sensuality.)

 For those of you who love Alice Hoffman novels, the movie is based on her 1995 book, Practical Magic.

 Gizmodo writes, Practical Magic Is The Perfect Movie, No Matter What Critics Say.

 So what does a movie have to do with a beer margarita recipe?

-Inspired by Practical Magic, I brewed up my own healthed up and gluten free version of a best beer margarita.
+Inspired by Practical Magic, I brewed up my own skinned up and gluten free version of a best beer margarita.